 Beginners make a few predictable mistakes.
 Using a standard Google search usually returns commercial sites trying to sell something or “blog” sites giving uninformed, unsubstantiated opinions.
 Neither is useful for your research.
 If you just Google, you will waste your time and become frustrated, because you will find evidence that you would like to use but it will come from from unacceptable sources.
 Similarly, Wikipedia is not an acceptable source.
 It is an excellent way to find other sources (which might be credible), but you should never use information gained directly from Wikipedia in your paper or speech.

-For this class, in addition to interviewing experts, we will focus on researching through the following methods, as explained in the following short videos:
+For this class, in addition to interviewing experts, we will focus on researching through the following methods:

 You are not limited to the sources listed above.
 If you look elsewhere and and find sources that are well known and have a reputation for accuracy, or if you can explain to the audience why they should find the source credible, you may use them.

 Once you find an article that you would like to use for your story, statistic, or expert testimony, print it, write the full point at the top, circle the specific part you would like to use, and label it as a story, statistic, or expert testimony.
 For example: